hlb8122/Gluon/README.md

 + The IBLTs I and I<sub>k</sub> can be relayed immediately.
 + Order reconciliation and Merkle root validation are done simultaneously.
 + Transaction validation can begin before all order information arrives.
-+ No additional round trips.
++ No additional round trips over Graphene.